 I’m not asked for help with getting dressed anymore, and I barely have a leg to stand on when it comes to suggesting which outerwear best suits the weather that day.
 They are staying up long after I’ve gone to bed and borrowing keys to cars that take them to places without me.
 They are moving further from me, physically and emotionally, and many times I feel jittery and anxious when no one is looking for me—like I’m forgetting something.
 And, I suppose I am.

 I’m forgetting what it’s like to be needed.

-I watched my youngest child exit our minivan to head into her piano lesson the other day, and before I had a chance to take my seatbelt off and walk her to the door, she casually turned and said, “Bye, Mom, I’ll see you at pick up!” and I realized she was inviting me to stay in my seat.
+Just before Covid, I watched my youngest child exit our minivan to head into her piano lesson, and before I had a chance to take my seatbelt off and walk her to the door, she casually turned and said, “Bye, Mom, I’ll see you at pick up!” and I realized she was inviting me to stay in my seat.
 I thought about all the times I’ve unbuckled myself so I could walk around to the back and unbuckle my kids and, now, on an ordinary day, during an ordinary drop off, it was over.